 - Companies and business owners always need work doing (in fact, they will be looking to find more work themselves) so they’re far more likely to reduce their employees and outsource work to freelancers instead.

 - Employees are costly.
 Their company has to pay into their pension and provide sick, holiday and maternity pay.
 They also have to find them a desk and provide equipment.
 None of that applies to freelancers.

-- My best friend has been made redundant five times so far and had her pay frozen for seven years.
+- My best friend has been made redundant five times so far and had her public-sector pay frozen for seven years.
 Employees are made redundant and at the mercy of their bosses… freelancers are not.

 - Freelancers are agile.
 They can turn direction on a dime and can act when employees only have the option to react.

 - Freelancers can charge in any currency and work anywhere in the world.
 If you solve problems for your clients and they consider you a valuable resource, you will always have work.

 - Poor exchange rates in one country will make some business owners in another even more likely to outsource.

 - Freelancers work remotely so can continue to deliver work even if there are travel restrictions or closures due to extreme incidents such as natural disasters or epidemics such as Coronavirus.